 Nebraska Counseling License Requirements

-With almost 4,000 counselors working in the major counseling specialties, the state of Nebraska is home to many professional counselors.1-5 Counseling licensure in Nebraska can be a demanding process with many steps to complete, but earning a counseling credential can be a professional milestone leading to a fulfilling career helping others.
+With more than 3,700 counselors working in the major counseling specialties, the state of Nebraska is home to many professional counselors.1-5 Counseling licensure in Nebraska can be a demanding process with many steps to complete, but earning a counseling credential can be a professional milestone leading to a fulfilling career helping others.
 If you would like to earn a Nebraska counseling license, such as the Certified Professional Counselor (CPC) credential, this guide will provide you with important information about the licensure process and the outlook for counselors in this Midwestern state.

 Table of Contents

 - How to Become a Counselor in Nebraska